NguyetQue1105/MyBookLibrary/README.md

 # Welcome to Nguyet Que repository

-This repo contains the source code of a simple .Net application uesd to demostrate the dll assembly file as a library of Introduction to Software Engineering course at FPT University - HCMC Campus
+This repo contains the source code of a simple .Net application uesd to demostrate the dll assembly file as a library of NET and C#/course at FPT University - HCMC Campus

 ## You will find in this repo:
 * MyBookLibrary.dll as a library